-Here, a guide to 10 of the best, both the world-famous and those still waiting to be discovered by the masses.
+Here’s a guide to 10 of Arizona's best national parks, both the world-famous and those still waiting to be discovered by the masses.

 At 277 miles long, the Grand Canyon lives up to its name; it’s the biggest canyon in the United States and one of the largest in the world.
 Numbers don’t do the place justice—its sheer size is awe-inspiring, but it’s also a stunning record of time.
 Over millions of years, the Colorado River sliced the landscape into sheer rock walls, revealing many layered colors, each marking a different geologic era.
 Whether you hike a historic trail like Bright Angel, Hermit, or Kaibab, or enjoy a sunset or sunrise from the rim, you feel like you’re seeing deep into the secrets of the earth.